-1. Introduction 4

-What we know about the virus and the diseases it causes 5

-How the UK prepares for infectious disease outbreaks 7

-Planning Principles 9

-4. Our response to the current coronavirus outbreak 11

-Current planning 11

-The phased response - what we have done so far 11

-The role the public can play in supporting this response 16

-The phased response - what we will do next 17

-Annex A - responsibilities for pandemic preparedness and response 22

-National responsibilities 22

-Local/Regional responsibilities 22

-Multi-agency working 23

-Other key public services 23

-Annex B - expert advice and guidance 24

-Deferences 25
+Introduction 2 What we know about the virus and the diseases it causes How the UK prepares for infectious disease outbreaks 5 Planning Principles Our response to the current coronavirus outbreak Current planning The phased response - what we have done so far 9 The role the public can play in supporting this response 14 The phased response - what we will do next 14 Annex A - responsibilities for pandemic preparedness and response 19 Annex B - expert advice and guidance 21

-1. Introduction
+Introduction

 - 1.1 The current novel coronavirus (COVID-19) outbreak, which began in December 2019, presents a significant challenge for the entire world.
 The UK Government and the Devolved Administrations, including the health and social care systems, have planned extensively over the years for an event like this, and the UK is therefore well prepared to respond in a way that offers substantial protection to the public. - 1.2 Of course, this is a new virus, and new technology and the increasing connectivity of our world mean that our plans need to be kept up to date, to reflect that illnesses and news and information about them travel much more quickly today than even ten years ago. - 1.3 Recognising the respective roles and responsibilities of the UK Government and Devolved Administrations, this document sets out what the UK as a whole has already done and plans to do further to tackle the current coronavirus outbreak, based on our wealth of experience dealing with other infectious diseases and our influenza pandemic preparedness work.
-The exact response to COVID-19 will be tailored to the nature, scale and location of the threat in the UK, as our understanding of this develops.

-1.4 This document sets out:

-- what we know about the virus and the disease it causes - how we have planned for an infectious disease outbreak, such as the current coronavirus outbreak - the actions we have taken so far in response to the current coronavirus outbreak - what we are planning to do next, depending upon the course the current coronavirus outbreak takes. - the role the public can play in supporting this response, now and in the future.
+The exact response to COVID-19 will be tailored to the nature, scale and location of the threat in the UK, as our understanding of this develops. - 1.4 This document sets out: - · what we know about the virus and the disease it causes - how we have planned for an infectious disease outbreak, such as the current coronavirus outbreak - the actions we have taken so far in response to the current coronavirus outbreak - what we are planning to do next, depending upon the course the current coronavirus outbreak takes. - the role the public can play in supporting this response, now and in the future.

-2. What we know about the virus and the diseases it causes
+What we know about the virus and the diseases it causes